hoangduytran/blender-manual/manual/editors/nla/sidebar.rst

       Others
          :math:`result = previous + (value - default) × {influence}`

-      This allows layering actions that can also be used as a standalone.
-      Properties keyframed at their default values remain at default.

       .. note::

-         Since this blending mode is based on using quaternion multiplication to calculate the Quaternion Rotation properties, it always drives all four channels during playback, and *Insert Single Keyframe* is forced to insert all four keys.
+         Since this blending mode uses quaternion multiplication to calculate the Quaternion Rotation properties, it always drives all four channels during playback, and *Insert Single Keyframe* is forced to insert all four keys.
          Other types of channels can still be keyed individually.